Global Torelli theorem for irreducible symplectic orbifolds: Global Torelli theorem

 \subsection{Hyperkähler orbifolds and Twistor space}

+In this section, we use Notation \ref{XUV*}.
 An object $\Theta$ such as a \emph{metric}, a \emph{complex structure}, a \emph{connection} or a \emph{curvature} is defined on an orbifold $X$ as usual object on the smooth part $X^*$ satisfying the following conditions.
 For all local uniformizing systems $(V,G,\pi)$ of an open set $U\subset X$, there exists an object $\widetilde{\Theta}$ on $V$ invariant by the action of $G$ (or commuting with the action of G in the case of $\widetilde{\Theta}$ being a complex structure) such that $\Theta_{|U^*}$ is the image of $\widetilde{\Theta}_{|V^*}$.
 Campana has shown the following theorem. \begin{thm}[\cite{Campana}, Theorem 4.1] Let $X$ be a compact kähler orbifold with $c_1(X)=0$, and let $\omega$ be a Kähler class on $X$.
 Then $\omega$ is represented by a unique Kähler Ricci-flat metric on $X$. \end{thm} Using this result, Campana in \cite[Definition 6.5]{Campana} defined a hyperkähler orbifold as follows. \begin{defi} A compact orbifold $X$ of dimension $2n$ is said to be \emph{hyperkähler} if $X^*$ is simply connected and if $X$ admits a Ricci flat Kähler metric $g$ such that its restriction to the smooth part $g_{|X^*}$ has holonomy $\Sp(n)$. \end{defi} \begin{prop}[\cite{Campana}, Proposition 6.6] Let $X$ be an orbifold with $\codim \Sing X\geq 4$.
-The following two statements are equivalent: \begin{itemize} \item[(i)] X is a hyperkähler orbifold; \item[(ii)] X is an irreducible symplectic orbifold. \end{itemize} \end{prop} As a consequence, we can generalize the twistor space for irreducible symplectic orbifolds.
-A \emph{positive three-space} is a subspace $W\subset \Lambda\otimes\R$ such that $q_{|W}$ is positive definite.
+The following two statements are equivalent: \begin{itemize} \item[(i)] X is a hyperkähler orbifold; \item[(ii)] X is an irreducible symplectic orbifold. \end{itemize} \end{prop} As a consequence, we can generalize the twistor space for irreducible symplectic orbifolds (previously constructed for smooth hyperkähler manifold in \cite[Section 3 (F)]{Hitchin} and for K3 surfaces with quotient singularities in \cite[Theorem 2]{Kobayashi}).
+A \emph{positive three-space} is a subspace $W\subset \Lambda\otimes\R$ such that $B_{|W}$ is positive definite.
 For any positive three-space, we define the associated \emph{twistor line} $T_W$ by:

 \begin{thm} Let $(X,\varphi)$ be a marked irreducible symplectic orbifold with $\varphi:H^2(X,\Z)\rightarrow \Lambda$.
 Let $\alpha$ be a Kähler class on $X$, and $W=\Vect_{\R}(\varphi(\alpha),$ $\varphi(\Ree \sigma_X),\varphi(\Ima \sigma_X))$.
 Then: \begin{itemize} \item[(i)] There exists a metric $g$ and three complex structures $I$, $J$ and $K$ in quaternionic relation on $X$ such that: